pooyavahidi/content/ai/generalization_machine_learning.md

 ![generalization_underfitting_overfitting](images/generalization_underfitting_overfitting.png)

 We can see int he above image:
 - The underfit model (left) has high bias and it does not fit well to the training data.

 - The overfit model (right) has low bias but high variance, capturing noise and random fluctuations in the training data, which means it does very well on the training data but poorly on new unseen data.
 The model here is too complex (too many features and high polynomial degree) and memorizes the training data *too well*.
 It performs very well on the training data becasue it has has captured all the noises and random fluctuations in the training data.
 But when it sees new unseen data, it performs poorly.

+- Simple models (left) have high bias and low variance, meaning they are too simple to capture the underlying patterns in the data.
+They perform poorly on both training and validation (or unseen) data.

+- Complex models (right) have low bias and high variance, meaning they are too complex and capture noise and random details in the training data.
+They perform well on training data but poorly on validation (or unseen) data.

 - The balanced model (center) has low bias and low variance, capturing the underlying patterns in the data without memorizing the training examples.
-It _generalizes_ well to new unseen data.
+This is tradeoff between bias and variance where the model _generalizes_ well to new unseen data.